tshepang/blog/content/only the processor survives.md

 The SONY DVD-Writer which I loved due running reliably for years until it failed earlier this year.
-I also lost the power supply which kept resetting when, say for example I was inserting an optical disk and the HDD was doing much seeking (both of which must have induced unberable power spikes the PSU), an obvious sign of deterioration, and great source of emotional pain too.
+I also lost the power supply which kept resetting when, say for example I was inserting an optical disk and the HDD was doing much seeking (both of which must have induced unbearable power spikes the PSU), an obvious sign of deterioration, and great source of emotional pain too.